 PUBLIC ENGAGEMENT WITH RESEARCH SEED FUND

-Applications for the 2019-20 PER Seed Fund are now open and will close at midday, Friday 11th October 2019.
+Applications for the 2019-20 PER Seed Fund are now open and will close at 5pm on Thursday 5 December 2019.

 This University of Oxford Public Engagement with Research small grants scheme provides funds for researchers to develop, deliver and evaluate Public Engagement with Research projects and activities.
 Over the years, several researchers in the Medical Sciences Division have successfully applied for PER seed funding, and you can read more about their projects below.